 Continue reading Leadership lessons from Confucius: a creative ritual

-Confucius said: “When native substance wins out over cultural refinement, you get the coarseness of a peasant; when cultural refinement wins out over natural substance, you get the pedantry of a clerk.
+Confucius said: “When native substance wins out over cultural refinement, you get the coarseness of a peasant; when cultural refinement wins out over native substance, you get the pedantry of a clerk.
 Only when native substance and cultural refinement are in balance do you get a leader.”

 There’s no doubt that weight-training is great for making you healthier.
 A regular program enables you to build up both physical and mental strength through exercise and discipline and can provide a platform for achieving more than you imagined possible in your personal and professional life.
 Continue reading Leadership lessons from Confucius: native substance and cultural refinement